 The bootloader allows programs to be uploaded to the A* through its 6-pin TTL serial programming header.
 However, when you program the board using the 2×3 ISP header, the bootloader is typically erased.

 To verify whether the bootloader is on the microcontroller, reset the A-Star (e.g. by pressing the reset button) and look for three quick flashes of the yellow LED performed by the bootloader, followed by a second of inactivity with the LED off.
 If you do not see these flashes, the bootloader might have been erased or there might be a problem with your power supply.
 (Note that if you have a custom program loaded on A-Star that blinks the LED in a similar pattern, it might be hard to tell it apart from the bootloader.)

 Follow the instructions below if you want to load the bootloader back onto the board using an ISP programmer such as the Pololu USB AVR Programmer v2.

 - First, follow the instructions in Section 4.3 up to the point where you would press “Upload” to upload a sketch.

 - Open the Tools > Port menu in the Arduino IDE, and change the port to be your programmer’s programming port.
 This will typically be a different port than the one you would use for uploading sketches via the serial bootloader.
-If you are using the Pololu USB AVR Programmer v2 to burn the bootloader, the correct port name is one identified as “Programming port” in the programmer’s configuration software.
+If you are using the Pololu USB AVR Programmer v2 to burn the bootloader, the correct port name is the one identified as “Programming port” in the programmer’s configuration software.